-Section 2(1) - Deleted and replaced the definition of "Accident" or "personal injury by accident" with a new definition.
+Deleted and replaced the definition of "Accident" or Section 2(1) "personal injury by accident" with a new definition.

-Long title - In the long title, the words "pertaining to Parliament and to the representation of the people" were deleted and substituted "of national interest or Constitutional reform, or both".
+In the long title, the words "pertaining to Parliament Long title and to the representation of the people" were deleted substituted "of national interest

+Constitutional reform, or both".

-Section 3 - In subsection (1), the words "or plebiscites" were inserted after "plebiscite", and the words "franchise and the composition of Parliament" were deleted and substituted "matters of national interest of Constitutional reform, or both, as determined by Cabinet".
+Section 3 In subsection (1), the words "or plebiscites" were inserted after "plebiscite", and the words

+"franchise and the composition of Parliament" were deleted and substituted "matters of national interest of Constitutional reform, or both, as determined by Cabinet".